UlinduP/ulindup.github.io/_pages/about.md

 ## News
 - June 2024, One paper accepted at IECON2024.
-- Oct 2024, One paper accepted at TECON2024.
+- Oct.
+2024, One paper accepted at TENCON2024.

+## Publications
+- Nov.
+2024, Video Summarisation with Incident and Context Information using Generative AI, IECON 2024
+- Dec.
+2024, Large Language Models for Video Surveillance Applications, TENCON 2024